 Where this pattern usually starts

-For many people, being the strong one did not start as a choice.
-It started as a role that was needed — often in childhood.
+For many people, being the strong one did not begin as a choice.
+It began as something that was needed, often in childhood.
 Maybe you were the stable child in an unstable home.
 Maybe you were the eldest sibling who kept things together.
-Maybe a parent leaned on you emotionally in ways that were not quite appropriate, and you learned to become the container for other people's feelings before you had language for your own.
+Maybe a parent leaned on you emotionally before you had language for your own experience.

 In those environments, strength was not a personality trait.
-It was a survival strategy.
-Being dependable, unflappable, and emotionally competent kept you connected, kept the peace, or kept someone you loved from falling apart.
+It was adaptation.
+Being dependable and emotionally competent helped keep connection, keep the peace, or keep someone you loved from falling apart.
 The role worked.
-And because it worked, it solidified into identity.
+And because it worked, it started to feel like identity.

 The loneliness underneath the competence